How to Tailor Support to People’s Strengths, Not Just Their Needs

 📊 Evidence That Wins Points

-- Improved independence measures (e.g. fewer missed visits or reduced 1:1 hours).
+- Improved independence measures (e.g. reduced 1:1 hours, fewer prompts per task).

 🤝 The Role of Staff in Strengths-Based Planning

 Strengths-based practice lives or dies by your team’s mindset.
-It requires staff who believe in the people they support.
-That means embedding training, reflection and supervision around curiosity, risk enablement, and communication.
+It requires staff who believe in the people they support and are coached to notice progress.

 💬 Practical Example (Learning Disability Service)